javierhndev/Voyager-Reference-Models/README.md

 ## Simple examples
 - ['Hello World!'](helloworld): simplest example to run on Voyager.
+- [Port your Pytorch application](PyTorch/examples/port_mnist).
+A porting based on the Lazy mode.
 - [(OLD) Port your Pytorch application](PyTorch/examples/old_port_mnist).
 A porting based on the Lazy mode.
 - [Running Jupyter Notebook](PyTorch/examples/jupyter-notebooks).
 A tutorial on running Jupyter Notebook on Voyager.
 - [MPIJob TF](TensorFlow/examples/MPIJob) Learn how to run a MNIST Tensorflow model in multiple HPUs.